princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 {% include image.html url="/assets/images/artificial_neuron/toy_dataset_excerpt.png" description="A few records (datapoints) from the toy dataset, showing all the features and targets (the column headings)." %}

 The dataset has two features or inputs, i.e. `velocity` and `mass`, and a single output, which is `energy level` and it is binary.
 The last two columns are exactly the same, just that the third is the numerical version of the last and is what we actually use because we need to crunch numbers.
 In classification, the labels are converted to numbers for the learning process.
+The dataset was simulated using [classical mechanics](https://en.wikipedia.org/wiki/Kinetic_energy) and random uniform noise.

 The full toy dataset can be found [**here**](https://github.com/princyok/deep_learning_without_ml_libraries/blob/master/datasets/toy_dataset1/toy_dataset_velocity_ke.csv){:target="_blank"}.